mc-carlessi/MySQL-Essential-Bootcamp-2024/database-design/database-design.md

 > **Note:**
   * Server: mysql1
-  * Tasks 2 and 3 can be completed from app-srv

 ## Task 1: Work with SQL
 1. Connect to your <span style="color:red">mysql-advanced</span> with admin user